Everything you need to know about MTO (made-to-order)

 Construction

-MTO is widely used in construction projects, particularly in building homes that meet specific buyer preferences regarding layout, design, and materials.
+Construction projects widely use MTO, particularly for building homes that meet specific buyer preferences regarding layout, design, and materials.

 Computers